3 Classic Japanese Cheese Snacks You Should Try

 Cheese Tara (Chiitara)

-Cheese Tara is a classic Japanese snack consisting of a stick of process cheese sandwiched between two thin dried codfish pastes.
+It consists of a stick of processed cheese sandwiched between two thin strips of dried codfish paste.

 Cheese Kamaboko (Chiikama)